 - How can the working memory and stream of consciousness be explained as being parts of just another model the brain creates of itself?

 - How can the brain learn to play chess and act on possible future events?

 - What is consciousness and how did it evolve?

 - What is what we call “subjective experience” and how can we tell if someone has it?

 Please note: If you already own Philosophy for Heroes: Knowledge and Philosophy for Heroes: Continuum, you can also get a copy of the new part of the series Philosophy for Heroes 3: Act here.
 Does Your Brain Need You? is the standalone version of part 3, including some texts from the first and second parts of the series.

-Also, check out our online philosophy meetup group for regular Zoom meetings!
+Also, check out our online philosophy meetup group for regular Zoom meetings to discuss questions!

 Table of Contents